samvicky-dev/intensecoin/ci/package-artifacts/README.txt

  - blockchain data is stored in: ~/.intensecoin

-This process can take several hours the first time.
-After is has completed, your status message will look like this.
+Synchronization can take several hours the first time.
+To check on progress, simply type "status" and press enter.
+This is how you execute commands on the daemon.
+After it has completed, your status message will look like this:

+     Height: some-number/the-same-number (100.0%) on mainnet

 It indicates that you have a copy of the same number of blocks that the network has created.
 This is also called the "height" of the network.

-     Height: some-number/the-same-number (100.0%) on mainnet

 Now you can run intense-wallet-cli to set up your wallet.